ooharak/Orextile/README.md

 Orextile
 ========

-a poor redmine-like wiki engine on top of JQuery
+a poor redmine-like wiki engine on top of JQuery.